-When the transmitter is set up with only an E3 interface, selecting the Tx button in the navigation area will launch the following screen.
+When the transmitter is set up with only an E3 interface, selecting the Tx button

 For the switching method between PDH Tx and DSn Tx, refer to Physical Setup in "E1 Setup and Status".
 Touch E3 radio button.
 Touching Off radio button disables the transmitter.